 Did You Try It?

 I worked hard to get this recipe just right – and I love it when my friends and family try my latest recipes.
 However, I also acknowledge that I’m not a professional, and there’s definitely room for improvement with every loaf I make.
 If you have honest suggestions and feedback, feel free to contribute to the comment section below.
-And, don’t forget to leave a star rating if you enjoyed my post!
+And, don’t forget to leave a star rating if you enjoyed my Cold-Proof Artisan White Sourdough Bread!
 Your engagement helps keep my site running, thank you.